Arthur542/qa-portifolio/README.md

 ## About This Project

-This repository contains a complete **Manual QA Testing Portfolio**, developed to demonstrate practical skills in software quality assurance.
+This repository contains a complete **Manual QA Testing Portfólio**, developed to demonstrate practical skills in software quality assurance.

 The project covers: